celiojsf/aws-ce-exporter/README.md

 # aws-ce-exporter
-Exporter of AWS cost explorer values by service daily
+Exporter of AWS cost explorer values, in prometheus format, by service, daily